tsuzukia21/streamlit-chatbot/README.md

 [demo app](https://app-chatbot-ru3ucidcgappbnsh2ss3n7v.streamlit.app)

-This chatbot aims to recreate the ChatGPT browser app using Streamlit.
+# This chatbot aims to recreate the ChatGPT browser app using Streamlit.

-It supports interrupting generation mid-way, editing conversation history, streaming output,
+It supports

+- **interrupting generation mid-way
+- **editing conversation history
+- **streaming output
+- **setting system prompts
-setting system prompts, and adjusting the temperature.
+- **adjusting the temperature.

-By configuring the API, you can use models from OpenAI, Anthropic, and Google.
+- **by configuring the API, you can use models from OpenAI, Anthropic, and Google.

 A demo app is available which provides predetermined outputs instead of live AI interactions.
 This should give you an idea of the user experience.